-As an illustration, we optimize $\hat{U}_{\text{m}}$ and $\hat{U}_{\text{r}}$ for the observable $\hat{P}_\psi = |\psi\rangle\langle\psi|$, where $|\psi\rangle$ is the binomial state $(|0\rangle + |4\rangle)/\sqrt{2}$.
+As an illustration, we optimize $\hat{U}_{\text{m}}$ and $\hat{U}_{\text{r}}$ for the observable $\hat{\Pi}_\psi = |\psi\rangle\langle\psi|$, where $|\psi\rangle$ is the binomial state $(|0\rangle + |4\rangle)/\sqrt{2}$.
 Measurement of the qubit ground state signals a successful projection to the target state, whereas the oscillator state associated with the qubit in $|e\rangle$ is discarded.
-We execute this procedure with the oscillator initialized in the vacuum state (Fig.~\ref{fig4}b(i)) and sparse Wigner tomography performed in the end to obtain the reconstructed density matrix of the output state $\rho_{\text{out}}$.
-The Wigner plot of the reconstructed density matrix (Fig.~\ref{fig4}b(ii)) shows close agreement with the ideal binomial state, with a success rate of $p=0.49$ and fidelity of $0.84(3)$, limited by qubit Ramsey time and measurement imperfections~\cite{sm}.
+We execute this procedure with the oscillator initialized in the vacuum state (Fig.~\ref{fig4}b(i)) and Wigner tomography performed in the end to obtain the reconstructed density matrix of the output state $\rho_{\text{out}}$.
+The reconstructed Wigner (Fig.~\ref{fig4}b(ii)) shows close agreement with the ideal binomial state, with a success rate of $p=0.49$ and fidelity of $0.84(3)$, limited by qubit Ramsey time and measurement imperfections~\cite{sm}.